 My favorite aspect about these travels is my misconception of what the

 kids are seeing and experiencing.
-We can go to some of the most amazing ruins and natural wonders in the world and be absolutely
+We can go to some of the most amazing ruins or natural wonders in the world and be absolutely

 mesmerized.
-After the surreal experience ends, we would ask the kids,
+After the surreal experiences, we would ask the kids,

 "What was your favorite part?"
 And like clockwork they would say, "I